unomachineshop/Activity_Monitor_Base_Station/README.md

 # Activity_Monitor_Base_Station
 A Bluetooth Low Energy (BLE) project that acts as the BLE central for communication with a BLE peripheral device.
 The core focus of the base station is to initiate and handle all forms of communication to transfer data gathered from the peripheral device.
-It acts a relay of sorts, receiving data from the periphal, temporarily storing it, and then uploading it to a cloud service provider for long term storage.
+It acts a relay of sorts, receiving data from the peripheral, temporarily storing it, and then uploading it to a cloud service provider for long term storage.
 It allows for rather large data transfers from the periphal to the central, all the while ensuring there is little to no packet loss, at speeds that reach close to the theoretical maximum throughput of BLE 4.2.